lyudmilalala/k8s_learn/chapter_6_log_monitor/loki/README.md

 3. Go through the `README.md` in the `prometheus` directory to setup Prometheus for collecting pod resource metrics.

 `test_app` directory includes a simple stateless http web application, and will be included as an test sample in instructions.

-All components are installed by `helm`, so you must first have `helm` installed on your k8s master server.